AlexTsikhun/it-company-task-manager/README.md

 - Add Tags (like landing-page-layout or python-refactoring) for tasks with Many-to-Many relationship.
 - Add support for Projects and Teams, different teams can work on different projects, and also inside projects there are a lot of tasks to do (complicated).

+add which worker should do this task/ or has this position